-- a. we have reason to believe that their beliefs regarding whether p - i are dogmatic or are the result of other dogmatic beliefs; - ii are status-quo beliefs; and - iii are the result of, or are informed by, other cognitive biases, such as "implicit prejudices, misunderstandings of statistics, predictive errors and un-charitable interpretations of positions" and - b. we do not have such reason to believe that our beliefs regarding whether p instantiate (i-iii).38
+- (iii) Are the result of, or are informed by, other cognitive biases, such as 'implicit prejudices, misunderstandings of statistics, predictive errors and un-charitable interpretations of positions'; and - (b) We do not have such reason to believe that our beliefs regarding whether p instantiate (i-iii).38

-And Sherman argues that the beliefs about the moral status of gender and marriage equality that are held by most of those who believe that gender and marriage equality is wrong are beliefs that instantiate (i-iii).
-But the beliefs about the moral status of gender and marriage equality that are held by most of those of us who believe that gender and marriage equality is right are not beliefs that instantiate (i-iii).
-So, we should believe that most of those who believe that gender and marriage equality is wrong are not our epistemic peers about the moral status of gender and marriage equality.
-But most of those who believe that gender and marriage equality is right are our epistemic peers about this issue.
-And in this case, peer disagreement about the morality of gender and marriage equality does not undermine the epistemic status of our belief that gender and marriage equality is right because most of our epistemic peers about this issue agree with us.39
+And Sherman argues that the beliefs about the moral status of gender and marriage equality that are held by most of those who believe that gender and marriage equality are wrong are beliefs that instantiate (i-iii).
+But the beliefs about the moral status of gender and marriage equality that are held by most of those of us who believe that gender and marriage equality are right are not beliefs that instantiate (i-iii).
+So, we should believe that most of those who believe that gender and marriage equality are wrong are not our epistemic peers about the moral status of gender and marriage equality.
+But most of those who believe that gender and marriage equality are right are our epistemic peers about this issue.
+And in this case, peer disagreement about the morality of gender and marriage equality does not undermine the epistemic status of our belief that gender and marriage equality are right because most of our epistemic peers about this issue agree with us.39

-However, (i) seems to be true of the beliefs about gender and marriage equality of at least many of us who believe that gender and marriage equality is right: many of us are very dogmatic about the immorality of gender inequality. (ii) does not seem to be a plausible epistemic vice of a belief.
+However, (i) seems to be true of the beliefs about gender and marriage equality of at least many of us who believe that gender and marriage equality are right: many of us are very dogmatic about the immorality of gender inequality. (ii) does not seem to be a plausible epistemic vice of a belief.
 For the view that instantiating (ii) is an epistemic vice of a belief would seem to entail that Nietzchean immoralists and egoists can claim an epistemic advantage for their moral beliefs on the basis that they, unlike their opponents, hold radically contra-status-quo views.
 40 And this does not seem to be an advantage of these views-even if their radically contra-status-quo status is not a disadvantage of these views either.
-And a more robust case that (iii) holds of most of those who believe that gender and marriage equality is wrong beliefs about this issue but that (iii) does not hold of the beliefs of most of those who believe that gender and marriage equality is right seems to be needed.
-41
+And a more robust case that (iii) holds of most of those who believe that marriage and gender equality are wrong's beliefs about this issue but that (iii) does not